jozanza/p8/README.md

 ## Getting Started

-You can be up-and-running in a few quick steps:
+You can be up-and-running in a few quick steps.

 ### 1. Initialize your project